hbzju/PiCO/experiment/README.md

 ## checkpoints and log files
-Saving checkpoints and log files.
+For saving checkpoints and log files.